In need of extra guidance

 Possibility to submit an appeal

-An appeal against a BNR must be submitted directly to the examination appeals board (CBE).
-The appeal must be received by the CBE within 6 calendar weeks after the date of the examination board's decision via firstname.lastname@example.org
+An appeal against a BNR must be submitted directly to the Student Desk Appeal/Objections/Complaints.
+The appeal must be received by the Student Desk within 6 calendar weeks after the date of the examination board's decision via email@example.com

-Further information can also be found in the Student Charter (Chapter 7).
+Further information can also be found in the Students' Charter (Chapter 7).

 Consequences of a Binding Negative Recommendation

 If you have received a BNR, your registration will be terminated as of the beginning of the next month.
-Don't forget to discontinue your study grant and student travel product on time because otherwise DUO will impose a large fine.
+For students who have a study grant from the Netherlands: don't forget to discontinue your study grant and student travel product on time because otherwise DUO will impose a large fine.